bibbox/app-rstudio-server-open-source-edition/INSTALL-APP.md

 ![Screenshot01](assets/install-screen-01.png)

 #### Start Scripting
-After you logged in you see the normal Rstudio environment
+After you logged in you see the normal RStudio environment
 ![Screenshot02](assets/install-screen-02.png)